One of the biggest names in the VPN business, HideMyAss! (HMA) has been protecting its users' privacy for more than 15 years.

 - Want to try HideMyAss?
 Check out the website here (opens in new tab)

 A 7-day free trial gives you a decent amount of time to try out the service.
-You must hand over your payment details, and you'll automatically be billed for the annual plan when the trial ends, unless you cancel (which is easy to do online).
+Be careful, though – you must hand over payment details, and you're automatically billed for the annual plan when the trial ends, unless you cancel (fortunately, that's easy to do online).

 Privacy and logging

 This isn't quite as bad as it first sounds.
 The main reason for the cluster of documents is that HideMyAss! has organized important sections into separate areas, making them easier to find, and most of these are clearly structured and well-written.
 (If you're allergic to small print and just want the basics, though, check out HMA's no log blog post (opens in new tab) for a quick explanation.)